 The DSL (or deputy) will collate all documents/responses and record all interactions and investigations on CPOMS.
-The DSL (or deputy) will discuss the allegations with the Headteacher or other suitably qualified member of SLT and DMAT safeguarding lead.
+The DSL (or deputy) will discuss the allegations with the school Principal or other suitably qualified member of SLT and DMAT safeguarding lead.
 A decision will be made as to whether the allegation can properly be managed internally or whether other agencies should be involved.
-Guidance on decision making can be found paras 6 & 8,
+Guidance on decision making can be found paras 6 & 8, above and in "Sexual violence and sexual harassment between children in schools and colleges" (DfE May 2018).

 Victim(s)

+Arrangements will be made

+for families to be notified of

+the allegation.
+Safety and

+support advice will be given to

+families and a member of SLT

+will be assigned as their main

+contact.
+A record will be kept

+on CPOMS

-Arrangements will be made for families to be notified of the allegation.
+Alleged perpetrator(s) Arrangements will be made for families to be notified of the allegation.
 Safety and support advice will be given to families and a member of SLT will be assigned as their main contact.
-A record will be kept on CPOMS

-Alleged perpetrator(s)

-Arrangements will be made for families to be notified of the allegation.
-Safety and support advice will be given to families and a member of SLT will be assigned as their main contact.
 A record will be kept on CPOMS.
 Staff receiving disclosure The DSL or deputy will discuss the written statement given by the member of staff to ensure clarity.
 Support and guidance will be offered to the member of staff, including a named member of SLT for ongoing support if necessary.

-Next steps

-The DSL will lead on planning, to include:

-Appropriate support for the victim(s) and staff and appropriate support and sanctions for the perpetrator(s).
+Next steps The DSL will lead on planning, to include: Appropriate support for the victim(s) and staff and appropriate support and sanctions for the perpetrator(s).
 Ongoing risk assessment and control measures.

-Consultation with parent/carers

-Investigation of the allegation and decisions on next steps.

-Consultation with children's social care and or the police

-Inform Trust lead for safeguarding
+Consultation with parent/carers Investigation of the allegation and decisions on next steps.
+Consultation with children's social care and or the police Inform Trust lead for safeguarding